These vegan savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.

 - Add the spinach a handful at a time, stirring until it wilts before each addition.
 Continue cooking until the spinach is completely wilted, 1 to 2 minutes more.
 Set the sauce aside and keep warm.

-- Divide the filling among the crepes and serve.
+- Divide the filling among the crepes and serve immediately.

 Notes